eric-yyjau/qrcode_self_checkin/README.md

 ## 💡 Author

-Built with ❤️ by [Your Name] for event guest management.
+Built by [You-Yi] for event guest management.